Hotmoka/hotmoka/io-hotmoka-tutorial/tutorial-md/ProgrammingHotmoka.md

       // transactions having the account as payer nonce = nonce.add(ONE);

-      // call the constructor of Person and store in albert the new object in blockchain StorageReference albert = node.addConstructorCallTransaction
+      // call the constructor of Person and store in einstein the new object in blockchain StorageReference einstein = node.addConstructorCallTransaction
         (TransactionRequests.constructorCall
-          (signer, // an object that signs with the payer's private key account, // payer
+         (signer, // an object that signs with the payer's private key payer, // payer
          nonce, // payer's nonce: relevant since this is not a call to a @View method! chainId, // chain identifier: relevant since this is not a call to a @View method!
          BigInteger.valueOf(50_000), // gas limit: enough for a small object panarea(gasHelper.getSafeGasPrice()), // gas price, in panareas
          family, // class path for the execution of the transaction

          // constructor Person(String,int,int,int)
          ConstructorSignatures.of(PERSON, StorageTypes.STRING, INT, INT, INT),

          // actual arguments
-          StorageValues.stringOf("Albert Einstein"), StorageValues.intOf(14),
+         StorageValues.stringOf("Einstein"), StorageValues.intOf(14),
          StorageValues.intOf(4), StorageValues.intOf(1879)
       ));

       // we increase our copy of the nonce, ready for further